 People who cling to paradigms (which means just about all of us) take one look at the spacious possibility that everything they think is guaranteed to be nonsense and pedal rapidly into the opposite direction.
 Surely there is no power, no control, no understanding, not even a reason for being, much less acting, embodied in the notion that there is no certainty in any worldview.
 But in fact, everyone who has managed to entertain that idea, for a moment or for a lifetime, has found it to be the basis for radical empowerment.
 If no paradigm is right, you can choose whatever one will help you achieve your purpose.
 If you have no idea how to get a purpose, you can listen to the universe.

 It is in this space of mastery over paradigms that people throw off addictions, live in constant joy, bring down empires, get locked up or burned at the stake or crucified or shot, and have impacts that last for millennia.

 I do recommend reading the book to get to know more of what this is about.
 And remember there’s my review for what the book is about in general.
-That is something that may not be obvious from this quote.
+It’s a bit different than you might think from this quote.